Get started with Llama 3.1

 While LLMs have incredible generation capabilities, they struggle with discrete tasks (e.g. mathematics) and interacting with the outside world (e.g. getting the weather).
 The solution: tools, which are like programs that you provide to the model, which it can choose to call as necessary.

-Using Tools with the Vercel AI SDK
+Using Tools with the AI SDK

-The Vercel AI SDK supports tool usage across several of its functions, including generateText and streamUI.
+The AI SDK supports tool usage across several of its functions, including generateText and streamUI.
 By passing one or more tools to the tools parameter, you can extend the capabilities of LLMs, allowing them to perform discrete tasks and interact with external systems.

-Here's an example of how you can use a tool with the Vercel AI SDK and Llama 3.1:
+Here's an example of how you can use a tool with the AI SDK and Llama 3.1:

 import { generateText, tool } from 'ai';